 Parenting is hard enough as it is, without worrying about what other people think of you.
 Preschool teachers are in your corner and want to be part of your A-team.
+It’s all about parent teacher communication.
 We’re usually naturally positive people and want to help you to do your best as a parent.

 We’ve seen lots of parents go through what you’re going through right now – who knows, maybe we can help?

 Here is my list of the top 8 things I’d like you to know, as your child enters Preschool for the first time.

 You’re Doing a Good Job

 Parenting is hard.
 It’s a fact.
 Please don’t beat yourself up.
 You’re doing a great job.

 Parenting is one of the hardest journeys in life that any of us can embark on.
 All children are different and you never know what to expect.
 Just don’t expect your child to behave like you would; we all have unique personalities, interests and abilities.